vanessacolina/pmchecklist/README.md

 See how others solve similar problems and try to not reinvent the wheel.

 #####Data analysis
 Do you have all the useful data you need?
-Try to have a look at funnels, clicks, page views, performances...
+Try to have a look at funnels, clicks, page views, performance...

 #####User feedback
-Always speak with Customer Care team!
+Always speak with the Customer Care team!
 Don't have one?
-Check your old surveys or videos, what your customer says?
+Check your old surveys or videos.
+What do your customers say?
 What do they actually do?

 ###Plan

 #####User stories
 Have you done personas yet.
-If not DO IT NOW.
+If not, DO IT NOW.
 Ok, now use them to write down user stories and scenarios.

 #####User flows
-Create your user's flow based on the scenarios you created, you can use it later to review the journey and create wireframes on top of each step.
+Create your user's flow based on the scenarios you created; you can use it later to review the journey and create wireframes on top of each step.

 #####Red routes
 Define red routes for your product and you’ll be able to identify, prioritise and eliminate any usability obstacles on key user journeys.